 Dr. Munro is an international leader in algorithms and data structures as well as Canada’s authority on data structures, a field in which he has made fundamental contributions.
 He has changed views on the practice and theory of data structures and algorithms and has helped shape algorithm design by creating two areas — succinct data structures and implicit data structures.

 His research achievements have been recognized frequently by his peers.
 He was inducted as a Fellow of the Royal Society of Canada in 2003 and as a Fellow of the Association for Computing Machinery in 2008.
-In 2006 he was promoted to University Professor at the University of Waterloo, and in 2001 was appointed as the Canada Research Chair in Algorithm Design in 2001 and is currently serving his third seven-year term as its chairholder.
+In 2006 he was promoted to university professor at the University of Waterloo, and in 2001 was appointed as the Canada Research Chair in Algorithm Design and is currently serving his third seven-year term as its chairholder.

 Dr. Munro has published more than 80 journal papers and 130 conference papers, many of which are references in the field.
 He has helped attract top students to computer science through programming contests nationally and internationally and has led the Canadian team at the International Olympiad in Informatics, an annual programming competition for secondary school students.

 After completing his PhD at the University of Toronto, he joined the University of Waterloo, where he has been a faculty member for 44 years.
 During this time, he supervised 22 PhD and 44 master’s graduates.